brettz9/filebrowser-electron/README.md

 ## To-dos

-1. List view
+1. Add tests for list view
-    1. Nested folder opening by grippy click

 1. Allow icons to be draggable (Sort by None, Sort by Grid) or Sort by Metadata: Name, Kind, Date Last Opened, Date Added, Date Modified, Date Created, Size, Tags)

 1. Ideally would allow separate windows and tabs, with menu bar